tyayers/upstream-tdd/README.md

 apigeecli flowhooks attach -n PostProxyFlowHook -s SF-Tester-v1 -o $PROJECT_ID -e $ENV -t $(gcloud auth print-access-token)
 ```
 In case you already have shared flows in the Pre-proxy and Post-proxy hooks, then you will have to add a new shared flow that calls both flows.

+After you have added the shared flow and the flow-hooks, you can run tests

 ## Configuration guide
 ### Headers